 Summit Ski Area also operates Snow Bunny Sliding Area Sno-Park.
 There, you may bring personal sledding devices, such as toboggans, sleds and tubes.

 A fan favorite way to experience winter fun on Mt.
 Hood is with Mt.
 Hood Outfitters in Government Camp (or Govy).
-Their staff of dedicated outdoor guides can craft a perfect trip filled with socially distanced excitement.
+Their staff of dedicated outdoor guides can craft a perfect trip that combines adherence to the latest safety guidelines with the most fun you can have outdoors.

 Snowmobiling excursions are one of the most popular offerings, and Mt.
 Hood Outfitters is the only licensed outfitter for snowmobiles in the Mt.
 Hood National Forest.